 - The curve fitting tool in the form of a GUI environment

-- MATLAB command line environment
+- MATLAB command-line environment

-What are the differences between the command line and curve fitting tool environments?
+What are the differences between the command line and curve-fitting tool environments?

-These two environment are functionally equivalent.
+These two environments are functionally equivalent.
 However, it is unacceptable to mix the two when performing a particular curve fitting assignment.
 For example, you are not allowed to import into the curve fitting tool a fit you have generated at the command line.
 But a fit can be created in the curve fitting tool and the related M-file generated.
 After that, the fit can then be recreated from the command line and the M-file modified.
 It is for this reason that our experts recommend that you use the curve fitting tool for most of your tasks.
 Also, the curve fitting tool has enhanced data analysis and exploration tools.

 Avail of our curve fitting using MATLAB homework help if you are not familiar with the procedure of fitting data

 Data fitting is usually done at the fitting GUI.
 First, you need to open the fitting graphical user interface by opening the curve fitting tool and clicking on the button “Fitting”.
 You will notice that the fitting GUI consist of two parts:

 - Specifying the current data set, name of the fit, and the exclusion rule.